-Three protein families had uncorrected overrepresentation (Mann-Whitney U-test, p<0.01) in the tardigrades compared to the other complete genomes analysed, and contained members that were differentially expressed during anhydrobiosis.
+In addition to gene loss, we predicted that the tardigrades might have undergone expansion in gene families active in anhydrobiotic physiology.
+We identified three gene families, each containing members with significant differential expression during anhydrobiosis, which had elevated numbers of members in the tardigrades compared to the other taxa analysed.
 H. dujardini and R. varieornatus had more members of OG000684 (33 and 8, respectively) than any other (mode of 1 and mean of 1.46 copies in the other 28 species, with a maximum of 4 in the moth Plutella xylostella).
 Proteins in OG000684 were annotated with domains associated with ciliar function.
 OG0002660 contained three proteins from each of H. dujardini and R. varieornatus, but a mean of 1.2 from other species.
-OG0002660 was annotated as fumarylacetoacetase, which acts in phenyalanine metabolism.
+OG0002660 was annotated as fumarylacetoacetase, which acts in phenylalanine metabolism.
 Fumarylacetoacetase has been identified as a target of the SKN-1 induced stress responses in C. elegans [70].
 OG0002103 was also overrepresented in the tardigrades (3 in each species), while 23 of the other species had 1 copy.
 Interestingly the extremophile nematode Plectus murrayi had 4 copies.
 OG0002103 was annotated as GTP cyclohydrolase, involved in formic acid metabolism, including tetrahydrobioterin synthesis.
-Tetrahydrobioterin is a cofactor of aromatic amino acid hydroxylases, which metabolise phenylalanine.
+Tetrahydrobioterin is a cofactor of aromatic amino acid hydroxylases, which metabolize phenylalanine.
 The association of these functions with anhydrobiosis merits investigation.

 PHYLOGENETIC RELATIONSHIPS OF TARDIGRADA

 From the two analyses of protein families shared between H. dujardini, R. varieornatus, taxa from other ecdysozoan phyla, and two lophotrochozoan outgroup taxa (one that included only taxa with whole genome data, and a second that also included taxa with transcriptome data) we selected putative orthologous protein families.
 These were screened to eliminate evident paralogous sequences, and alignments were concatenated into a supermatrix.
 The genomes-only supermatrix included 322 loci from 28 taxa spanning 67,256 aligned residues, and had 12.5% missing data.
 The alignment was trimmed to remove low-quality regions.
 The genomes and transcriptomes supermatrix included 71 loci from 37 taxa spanning 68,211 aligned residues, had 27% missing data, and was not trimmed.
 Phylogenomic analyses were carried out in RAxML (using the General Time Reversible model with Gamma distribution of rates model, GTR+G) and PhyloBayes (using a GTR plus rate categories model, GTR-CAT+G).
+We also explored bipartition support from individual gene trees, and RAxML and Phylobayes analyses of 6-state Dayhoff recoded amino acid alignments using the GTR model (as GTR-CAT cannot be used on these recoded data; Supplementary Data S8).

 The genomes-only phylogeny (Figure 4A) strongly supported Tardigrada as a sister to monophyletic Nematoda.
 Within Nematoda and Arthropoda, the relationships of species were congruent with previous analyses, and the earliest branching taxon in Ecdysozoa was Priapulida.
 RAxML bootstrap and PhyloBayes Bayes proportion support was high across the phylogeny, with only two internal nodes in Nematoda and Arthropoda receiving less-than-maximal support.
 Analysis of individual RAxML phylogenies derived from the 322 loci revealed a degradation of support deeper in the tree, with 53% of trees supporting a monophyletic Arthropoda, 56% supporting Tardigrada plus Nematoda, and 54% supporting the monophyly of Arthropoda plus Tardigrada plus Nematoda.
 The phylogeny derived from the genomes and transcriptomes dataset (Figure 4B) also recovered credibly resolved Nematoda and Arthropoda, and, as expected, placed Nematomorpha as sister to Nematoda.
 Tardigrada was again recovered as sister to Nematoda plus Nematomorpha, with maximal support.
 Priapulida plus Kinorhyncha was found to arise basally in Ecdysozoa.
 Unexpectedly, Onychophora, represented by three transcriptome datasets, was sister to an Arthropoda plus (Tardigrada, Nematomorpha, Nematoda) clade, again with high support.